-Do: Say “hi” to the characters.
+Do: Start by saying “hi” to the characters.
 As I mentioned before, characters are not just for taking photos with; they’re not statues, they’re alive and will all be happy to see you.
 So, say hi or even just wave like you would in any normal conversation

 Do: Have a conversation with the characters.
-Have some questions ready for the characters like, “How is (character’s significant other/sidekick)?”, or “How are things now in (Kingdom movie is set in)?”.
+One idea is to have some questions ready for the characters like, “How is (character’s significant other/sidekick)?”, or “How are things now in (Kingdom movie is set in)?”.
 Or, you could even just tell them, “I like your dress”.
-If you talk to the characters, they will continue to talk to you, no matter what age you are.
+If you talk to the characters, they will continue to talk to you.
 These conversations are usually very funny and can sometimes lead to extra time with the characters.
 That being said, try not to prolong the experience too much, there are plenty of other guests waiting behind you for a chance to meet the character.

 Do: Wear Something that has the character on it.
-If you happened to wear a shirt with a character on it, or the younger one in your party is wearing the costume of a character, definitely go see them.
+If you happen to be wearing anything that has to do with a character, whether it’s a t-shirt or an entire costume, definitely go see that character!
 The characters love it when you’re wearing something that has to do with them.

 Do: Do a fun pose with the character.
-If you would like to just stand next to the character, that’s fine too.
-However, it creates some really memorable photos if you match the character’s pose or just ask to do a fun pose.
+If you would like to just stand next to the character, that’s absolutely fine too.
+However, it creates some really memorable photos if you match the character’s pose or just ask to do something silly.

-Do: Bring an Autograph Book.
-Disney sells autograph books in all gift shops and outside most character interactions.
+Do: Ask for an autograph.
+Disney sells autograph books in all gift shops and outside most character meet-and-greet locations.
 If you present the character with an autograph book, they will always be happy to sign their name.
-These autographs create memorable keepsakes, plus, most books have a place to put the pictures next to the autographs, should you print them out.
 If you would not like to purchase an autograph book, the characters will sign anything that you bring them, whether it’s a poster, a notebook, a backpack, you name it.

 Please keep in mind that none of these actions are obligatory, and that they are merely tips and suggestions.
-However, the following rules are kind of important and will be enforced by the Cast Members.
+However, the rules that will appear below are kind of important and will be enforced by the Cast Members.

 Don’t: Force your child to meet a character.
-This is a very common occurrence.
 Some children will be afraid to meet the characters, especially the Mascot-type characters like Mickey or Winnie the Pooh.
-Many of the characters are often much bigger than they appear in the movies, so it can be intimidating.
-Ask your child if they would like to meet a character first, perhaps show them a picture of what the character will look like, and ask them if they’d like to meet them.
+Many of the characters are often much bigger than they appear in the movies, especially to little ones, so it can be intimidating.
+Ask your child if they would like to meet a character first, perhaps show them what the character will look like, and then see how they feel.

-Don’t: Ask a character for requests that are no longer allowed.
-For an example, unfortunately the characters are not allowed to hold children, no matter how cute the picture might come out.
+Don’t: Ask a character for requests that are not/no longer allowed.
+For an example, the characters are not allowed to hold babies or very young children, no matter how cute the picture might come out.
 Another example might be the viral “Andy’s Coming!” trick.
-This used to be a photo op with the Toy Story gang (Woody, Jessie, and Buzz) where if you told them “Andy’s Coming!”
-(In reference to the movie) They would respond by all falling on the floor.
-This is no longer allowed due to the massive number of people making the request.
+This used to be a photo opportunity with the Toy Story gang (Woody, Jessie, and Buzz Lightyear) where if you told them “Andy’s Coming!” (in reference to the movie) they would respond by all falling on the floor.
+This is no longer allowed due to safety concerns and the massive number of people making the request.